natashaejercito/new-york-times-page/README.md

 https://github.com/user-attachments/assets/def844cf-5fe4-461b-a557-0db2b6b22a12

-This project features the website of [New York Times](https://www.nytimes.com/), showcasing the fundamentals of HTML and CSS in creating the website <br>
-and used Lorem Ipsum to fill the paragraphs.
+This project features the website of [New York Times](https://www.nytimes.com/), showcasing the fundamentals of HTML and CSS in creating the website and used Lorem Ipsum to fill the paragraphs.

 # Technologies